 The all-encompassing US FCS and UK FRES programmes did look at gap crossing and fascines in particular.
 Both programmes had a lot in common so the solutions proposed did have some commonality.

 QinetiQ have the ‘Compact Gap Crossing’ systems as below

 This uses a series of inflatable tubes to fill the gap.
-Obvious advantages are volume reduction when not deployed and crucially, they can be deployed without resorting the specialist vehicles.
+The obvious advantages are volume reduction when not deployed and crucially, they can be deployed without resorting the specialist vehicles.
 QinetiQ worked with RFD Beuafort (now Survivetec) to produce a working prototype that was successfully tested.
-JW Automarine have also produced similar devices.
+JW Automarine has also produced similar devices.

-The principle advantage of these inflatable fascines is a reduction in bulk, vehicles can carry them in addition to their normal payload.
+The principal advantage of these inflatable fascines is a reduction in bulk, vehicles can carry them in addition to their normal payload.

 The status of these projects seem to ‘on hold’, they are ready for funds to appear, the inflatable fascine replacement is nothing new though, as this 1965 clip from British Pathe at MEXE shows.

 One thing is certain, the fascine, one of the simplest pieces of military equipment, will continue to see action wherever the British Army goes.